What Is Achilles Tendinopath?

 - Blood injections / PRP

-Achilles tendinopathies often do not get better on their own.
-Achilles tendinopathies will feel better with rest, however the moment any aggravating activities are resumed the often return.
-Some people think if they continue pushing through with their activities can strengthen the area but often this will progress the condition.
+Achilles tendinopathies often don’t get better on their own.
+They will generally feel better with rest, however as soon as aggravating activities are resumed they often return.
+Many clients think if they push through with their activities they can strengthen the area, but often this just makes the condition worse.

-Myotherapy is used to address any muscular issues that could be causing the symptom, reduce pain and inflammation, and promote healing to restore the muscle and tendon.
+Remedial Massage is used to address the muscular issues that are putting pressure on the achilles, reduce pain and inflammation, and promote healing to restore the muscle and tendon.